 The PC version of Crysis 3 provides stunning visuals in both the single-player and the multiplayer portions of the game, which may be the most impressive looking title to date.
 Inside the Liberty Dome, Crysis 3 features a wide array of different colorful environments, breathtaking water effects and lush life-like flora, helping to produce an outstanding atmosphere.
 As seen in Jurassic Park, staying in the tall grass is a death trap, as Ceph Stalkers hunt anyone that encroaches on their territory.
 I found myself perched on top of a toppled train car shooting into empty grass not knowing if the grass was swaying due to the wind or something else.

 Crysis 3 is not without it’s faults.
 The AI is able to spot you from inconceivable distances the second you deactivate your stealth camouflage and the campaign is on the shorter side, but the satisfying gameplay more than makes up for these minor annoyances.
 The addicting nature of the competitive multiplayer and the unbelievable photorealistic environments, boosts Crysis 3 as a top contender for one of the best shooters of the year.Note: Crysis 3 was reviewed on PC.
-A digital copy of the game provided by the publisher.
+A digital copy of the game was provided by the publisher/developer.